wrekah/community-builds/README.md

 #### Quick Skill Order

-As easy, as defining string with order like this
+As easy as defining a string with order like this

 ```json
   "quickSkillOrder": "qew"